nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 02 The UNIX Architecture and Command Usage.markdown

 03. **Multiprogramming**: Ability to keep multiple programs in the system memory at the same time.

-    **Multiuser**: Ability to support multiple users at the same time and allowing them to use a single installation of an operating system simultaneously.
+    **Multiuser**: Ability to support multiple users at the same time and allowing them to use a single installation of operating system simultaneously.

     **Multitasking**: Ability to execute multiple tasks concurrently and even switch between them.